 - How to restore work-life balance

-- Reviewing 50 inspirational quotes on family to help you prioritize where you spend your time
+- Reviewing 50 inspirational family and even work family quotes to help you prioritize where you spend your time

 Common Signs of Burnout

 Stress that is prolonged or repeated can result in mental, emotional, and even physical exhaustion.
-This is called burnout.
+This is called burnout, and if you’re like 62 percent of employees, you’ve experienced it recently.
 Burnout is caused by stress found at work, at home, or in relationships.
 Long workdays or excessive multi-tasking are often cited as the causes for burnout, but it actually occurs when a lack of control or support is present, or if the task(s) conflict with one’s sense of self.

 Here are some of the most common signs of burnout: